Search

 Colombo was probably known to Roman, Arab, and Chinese traders more than 2,000 years ago.
 Muslims settled there in the 8th century and controlled much of the trade between Sinhalese kingdoms and the outside world.
 The Portuguese arrived in the 16th century and built a fort to protect their spice trade.
 The Dutch captured the city in the 17th century.
 The British made the city the capital of their crown colony of Ceylon in 1802.

-The University of Colombo , several colleges, an observatory, a national museum, and numerous churches, mosques, and Buddhist and Hindu temples are in Colombo; on the outskirts are two Buddhist universities.
+The University of Sri Lanka , several colleges, an observatory, a national museum, and numerous churches, mosques, and Buddhist and Hindu temples are in Colombo; on the outskirts are two Buddhist universities.
 The city has some of the best modern infrastructure in South Asia including the biggest port of the subcontinent.

 The Sri Lanka Broadcasting Corporation , formerly known as Radio Ceylon, - is situated in Colombo.
 The SLBC is the oldest radio station in South Asia.